How to Transfer Money from the UK to Ireland

 Money transfer safety measures in the UK

-All P2P currency exchange firms with registered offices in the UK are administered by HMRC, so they’re compelled to follow all UK Money Laundering Regulations.
+All P2P currency exchange firms with registered offices in the UK are administered by HMRC, so they’re compelled to follow The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.

-Plus, as ‘payment institutions’, all money transfer firms are monitored by the Financial Conduct Authority.
+As ‘payment institutions’, all money transfer firms are monitored by the Financial Conduct Authority (FCA).
 Before sending your money with any currency exchange company, you should check to see if they’re on the FCA register.

 Money transfer safety measures in Ireland